firesidefiction/firesidefiction.github.io/_contributors/jessica-cho.md

 permalink: jessica-cho
 bio-spanish:
 ---
-**Jessica Cho** is a speculative poet and writer who studies fencing and circus arts in the time between.
-Other works published or forthcoming in _Twisted Moon_, _Apparition Lit_, _Star*Line_, _Grievous Angel_, and others.
-Born in Korea, she now lives in New England, where she balances her aversion to cold with the inability to live anywhere without snow.
-Tweets at [@transientj](https://www.twitter.com/transientj).
+Jessica is a Rhysling Award–winning SF/F writer of short fiction and poetry.
+Born in Korea, they currently live in New England, where they balance their aversion to cold with the inability to live anywhere without snow.
+Previous works have appeared in _khōréō, Flash Fiction Online, Fireside Magazine, Apparition Literary Magazine_, and elsewhere.
+They can be found online at semiwellversed.wordpress.com and on Twitter as [@wordsbycho](https://www.twitter.com/wordsbycho).